ray-x/navigator.lua/README.md

 <https://user-images.githubusercontent.com/1681295/121832919-89cbc080-cd0e-11eb-9778-11d0f356b38d.mov>

-(Note: This feature only avalible in `find reference` and `find diagnostic`, You can not add/remove lines in floating window)
+(Note: This feature only available in `find reference` and `find diagnostic`, You can not add/remove lines in floating window)

 ### Implementation